tBaxter/questions-for-employers/README.md

 **Are the company’s managers inclined to call employees at home with questions or comments?** If so, that's bad.
 Doubly so if they'll call at night or weekends?

+**How many layers of company managers or executives does one have to go through to get approval for a new idea?**

 ## Understanding the company and team

+**How are your teams structured?
+What is the management structure like?
+How do the two usually interact?**

-**What’s the biggest change the team has gone through in the last year?
+**What’s the biggest challenge the team has gone through in the last year?
 Does the team currently feel optimistic about what's next?** Useful for getting a sense of team morale and working conditions.

 **How does the organization reward employees?** Is it a star system / team-oriented / equity-based / bonus-based / golf-clap-based?
 Does it reward individual performance?
 Team performance?
 Is the reward tangible and real?
+How does the company demonstrate to an employee that they are an asset to the company?

 Follow-ups:
 * Why is that your reward system?